NHSDigital/NRLF/README.md

 ## Generating MI reports

-MI reports can be generated in CSV format by running (note: `?` indicates optional that `partition_key` is to indicate the key used to generate test data, described after):
+MI reports can be generated in CSV format by running:

+(notes: `?` indicates optional, `partition_key` is used to indicate the key used to generate test data, described after)

 ```
 nrlf mi report <env> <?workspace> <?partition_key>
 ```

-For standard reports, both `workspace` and `partition_key` can be omitted, however for testing purposes you should `workspace`.
+For standard reports (i.e. on persistent environments), both `workspace` and `partition_key` can be omitted, however for testing purposes you should `workspace`.
 If you would like to use test data (found in `mi/reporting/tests/test_data/test_data.json`) then you can do:

 ```
 nrlf mi seed-db <partition_key>